 Use Authorization Extension data in rules: Learn how you can use rules to configure extra logic for your logins.

-Review our tips for troubleshooting commonly-encountered issues.
+Review our tips for troubleshooting page for commonly-encountered issues.

 Upgrade from previous versions